REVRBE/revrbe-better-memory/README.md

 Functional memory header for opening handle, getting modules and read/writing to process.

-Currently it is using NtOpenProcess to open a handle to the process/game.
+Currently its using NtOpenProcess to open a handle to the process and then NtReadVirtualMemory and NtWriteVirtualMemory to perform memory operations.

 <h2>Features and to-do</h2>